-A geological map of the south-west corner of Victoria Park is shown in Fig. FG1.
-As well as the underlying bedrock geology, it shows the main features of the area including the paths through the park and quarry, the nearest bus stops (for the 1 and X4 buses), the location of the Fossil House, the small pond (in blue), the localities described in the text (circled numbers) and a suggested walking route between them (red dotted line).
+A geological map of the south-west corner of Victoria Park is shown in Fig. 8.
+As well as the underlying bedrock geology, it shows the main features of the area including the paths through the park and quarry, the nearest bus stops (for the 1 and X4 buses), the location of the Fossil House, the small pond in the old quarry, the localities described in the text (circled numbers) and a suggested walking route between them (red dotted line).

 The strata of shales and sandstones exposed here belong to the Limestone Coal Formation of the Clackmannan Group and were deposited during the Carboniferous Period about 325 million years ago.
-Here they dip gently NE but in the wider area they are gently deformed into open folds and cut by numerous faults (Fig. FG2).
+Here they dip gently NE but in the wider area they are gently deformed into open folds and cut by numerous faults (Fig. 9).
 Coal seams and ironstones occur to the north and east.
-The quarry is formed in an igneous dolerite sill, which was intruded into the sediments about 290 million years ago (Early Permian) and which has a thin WNW-ESE trending outcrop pattern and is cut by a E-W trending fault.
+The quarry is formed in an igneous dolerite sill, which was intruded into the older rocks about 290 million years ago (Early Permian).
+The sill has a thin WNW-ESE trending outcrop pattern on the geological map.